rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 output as asciis for Maxent
 > .asc rasters in folder "forMaxent_asc"

-clipped extent to norway_alpine.shp
+clipped extent to norway_alpine_clip.shp
-> .asc rasters in folder "forMaxent_predictions_asc"
+> .asc rasters in folder "forMaxent_predictions_alpine"

 ###Reprocessing of Distance_to_Coast_norway raster
 This raster has NA values across much of the study region.
 This raster was subsetquently remade from N250 Data\Coastline250\coastlinel2.shp